yosuarichel/billing-engine/README.md

 ```

 ### 3. Run Migrations
-Currently we do it mannualy by executing the sql directly in pgsql
+Currently we do it manually by executing the sql directly in pgsql

 **Customer Table**
 ```sql